 Make a double batch and bake half of them into an extra-special gluten-free graham cracker crust!

-They're perfectly satisfying eaten plain, next to a cup of tea or oat milk.
+These GF graham crackers are perfectly satisfying eaten plain, next to a cup of tea or oat milk.
 They can also play a supporting role in the form of a graham cracker crust or s'mores, or sprinkled on these blueberry cheesecake popsicles.
-Bake up a batch of these and you'll never go back to store bought.

 - Teff flour is rich in protein (as well as fiber, vitamins, and minerals) and that protein helps baked goods hold together, just like gluten does.